Interested in a Career in Production & Manufacturing? This is the place to start!

-This flexible, comprehensive program was design to accommodate individuals of all skill levels - from beginner to advanced.
+This flexible, comprehensive program was designed to accommodate individuals of all skill levels - from beginner to advanced.
 Our counselors create a customized training program to fit your past experience, current needs, and future goals.
 You will be taught industry-standard skills and tools user by top manufacturers and product development companies around the world.
-A vast range of electives are also included in the program to expand your skill set, strengthen your knowledge, increase your employment marketability, and give you the upper hand.
+A vast range of electives are also included in the program to expand your skill set, strengthen your knowledge, increase your employment marketability, and give you a competitive edge.

 Our Production Technologies program teaches the basics of production processes - focusing on fabrication, assembly and machine operation functions.
 Our partnership with the Society of Manufacturing Engineers (SME) allows our students to also attain the industry Certified Manufacturing Associate (CMfgA) credential - the only certification in the manufacturing industry that's focused on basic manufacturing concepts and demonstrates an individuals potential for high-demand, entry-level careers including assemblers, manufacturing associates, and production workers.

 Begin your studies with part 1 of a 4-part overview of Manufacturing Processes and Sciences series covering introductory courses on topics such as Introduction to Additive Manufacturing (3D Printing), CNC Machines, Assembly, Tools for Threaded Fasteners, Math Fundamentals, Units of Measurement, Physical & Mechanical Properties, Metals, Plastics, Mechanical Systems, Fluid Systems, Adhesive Bonding, Coating Composition, Fastener Ergonomics, Composite Processes, Applied & Engineering Sciences, and Manufacturing Process Applications.